Generic Name: Iron Suspension (EYE urn)

 - This medicine may affect certain lab tests.
-Tell all of your child's health care providers and lab workers that your child takes Wee Care.
+Tell all of your child's health care providers and lab workers that your child takes Wee Care (iron suspension).

 - This medicine stops many drugs from getting into the body.
-If your child takes other drugs, check with the doctor to see if you need to give them at some other time than this medicine.
+If your child takes other drugs, check with the doctor to see if you need to give them at some other time than Wee Care (iron suspension).

 If your child is pregnant or breast-feeding a baby: